-Trunk laterals may be used at the trunk, at the pelvis, or in both positions if a second pair of laterals was selected.
+The trunk laterals may be used at the trunk, at the pelvis, or in both positions if a second pair of laterals was selected.

-Figures 8c and 8d: Use the white triggers (A) on the side of the body support for width adjustment or removal.
+Figures 8b and 8c: Use the white triggers (A) on the side of the body support for width adjustment or removal.
 Use the knob (B) to adjust the height of each lateral pad, and use the white trigger (C) to swing lateral away for ease of transfer.